June 23, 2023

 This unfortunate version of the Barbie logo lasted merely one year.
 The first letter had a sweeping cursive arc, and the dot of the “i” became a five-petal flower design.
 This was a childlike take on the design, as the company's primary target audience was children.
 However, many believed it lacked sophistication, and the logo lasted merely one year.

-This logo strayed from the cursive font back to a more handwritten version and also removed the slanted design.
+This Barbie logo font strayed from cursive back to a more handwritten version and also removed the slanted design.
 This improved the logo’s legibility and helped market it more effectively to children.
 They also subtly changed the color back to a brighter pastel pink.

 This logo is incredibly similar to the one before it.
 The only difference was that the five-petal flower was replaced with a simple dot on the i, and the color is more emphasized into a darker pink that stands out seamlessly.